Ancestry Family Tree Support

 Ancestry.com Source Record

 Gigatrees treats the source record generically from all exporting applications.
 The reference number field ( RFN ) is ignored by Gigatrees (without warning).
 The note field ( NOTE ) expects a simple text note, and most applications will use it as such.
 Here I have included name:value pairs to provide additional source metadata, but unlike the items of interest and source citation details described above, Gigatrees will accept these from any exporting application, not just Ancestry.com.
 Because of this, the line must begin with a colon ( : ), otherwise it will be treated as simple text.
+The <Sources> option discusses further the many source metadata items accepted, and the <SourceTemplates> option describes how these can be used in source templates.
+I will be discussing how I used them below.

 But, while your looking at the source page, let's view the repository record.
 The reference number field ( REFN ) is ignored by Gigatrees (without warning).